Izely/safe_py_gui/README.md

 # safe_py_gui
 an information safe

-this is be a file encryption safe made in py and has a gui
+this is a file encryption safe made in py and has a gui